Advent Journeys 3

 It only makes sense when it is turned over, revealing the regal crown on the right.

-Your reflections on the journey become formulated into definite ideas and prayers.
+Your reflections during the journey become formulated into definite thoughts and prayers, forming new ideas or modifying existing concepts.

 Often, we struggle with our inability to live with unanswered questions.